s-h-a-d-o-w/blog/posts/2024-09-26_evaluating-ecosystem.md

 [![material-ui downloads](/assets/2024-09-26_evaluating-ecosystem/materialui-downloads.png)](https://npmtrends.com/@material-ui/core-vs-@mui/material-vs-material-ui)

 ❌ Code is  44% JS, 55.8% TS.
-❌ The same tech decisions as Pigment CSS (fixed package manager version requirement, mocha, nx/pnpm/lerna, high amount of dependency overrides) - both are made by mui after all.
+❌ The same tech decisions as Pigment CSS (mocha, nx/pnpm/lerna, high amount of dependency overrides) - both are made by mui after all.
 Although it seems like with Pigment CSS, there was an opportunity for a fresh start.

 ## Open Props
 ✅ [Very high satisfaction](https://2023.stateofcss.com/en-US/css-frameworks/).